theonegareth/IndoHoaxDetector/README.md

 - **Slowest**: Random Forest (up to 323 seconds) with high F1 (~0.97)
 - **Best trade‑off**: SVM (11.39 seconds) with highest F1 (0.9818)

+### Advanced Analysis
+The `advanced_analysis.md` report in `comprehensive_results/` provides:
+- Feature importance analysis for the best SVM model
+- Confusion matrices for each model's best configuration
+- Statistical significance tests (Welch's t‑test) comparing models
+- Error analysis of misclassified samples (only 39 out of 12,595 test samples misclassified by SVM)
+- Detailed recommendations for production deployment

 ### Visualizations
 The following plots are available in `comprehensive_results/`:
 - `comprehensive_experiment_analysis.png` – Multi‑panel overview